SaGa: Scarlet Grace: SaGa: Scarlet Grace – Ambitions

-An expanded port of the game was developed for Nintendo Switch, PlayStation 4, Microsoft Windows via Steam, Android and iOS.
+An expanded port of the game was developed for Nintendo Switch, PlayStation 4, Windows via Steam, Android and iOS.
 Titled SaGa: Scarlet Grace – Ambitions, the port features voice acting, expanded story content, additional characters and music.
 There were also several mechanical alterations, including reducing load times, increasing movement speed, screen resolution options and customisation for the game's graphics and gameplay.
 The port was released in Japan on August 2, 2018.
 Kawazu returned as designer, writer and lyricist.
 Original battle designer Yasuhiro Ikuta took on the role of director.

 Production of Ambitions began in December 2016 following the original game's release.
 Porting to other platforms proved relatively easy due to use of the Unity engine.
 Kawazu said the success of Scarlet Grace was why he was able to create Ambitions.
 The new difficulty modifiers were inspired by similar systems Kawazu designed for Romancing SaGa: Minstral Song, while the multiple battle cry options were inspired by the voice actor options from the Dragon Age series.
 Kawazu was involved in how the voice acting was directed, as earlier SaGa titles had made little to no use of it.
 One of the biggest challenges was adapting the mobile version for touchscreen controls.
 As the team had not used the Vita's touch functions for the original, they had no frame of reference.